What is Atrial Fibrillation?

 Atrial fibrillation (AF) is the most frequent cardiac arrhythmia.
-AF is a significant burden to healthcare professional and the society in general, with an increased risk of stroke and embolism.
-Its incidence varies with age from 1.7% for the youngest to 23.4% for the oldest.
-Moreover, AF has also an impact on patients’ mortality, increasing with age.
+AF is a significant burden to healthcare professionals and society, with an increased risk of stroke and embolism.
+Its incidence varies with age, from 1.7% for the youngest to 23.4% for the oldest.
+Moreover, AF also impacts patients’ mortality, increasing with age.

-The use of a cardiac implantable electronic device (CIED) is not new and its relationship to AF has been widely described in the literature.
-It has been demonstrated that patients implanted with a dual-chamber pacemaker experienced AF in 75% of the cases and 69% of the patients had AF detected by the pacemaker despite being asymptomatic.
-Insertable cardiac monitors (ICMs) are a solution to record over a long period to patient’s electrocardiogram, up to several years.
-ICMs automatically record abnormal rhythmic episodes, such as bradycardias, tachycardias and AF.
-Some authors have demonstrated the good performance of such devices.
+The use of a cardiac implantable electronic device (CIED) is familiar, and its relationship to AF has been widely described in the literature.
+It has been demonstrated that patients implanted with a dual-chamber pacemaker experienced AF in 75% of the cases, and 69% of the patients had AF detected by the pacemaker despite being asymptomatic.
+Insertable cardiac monitors (ICMs) are a solution to record a patient’s electrocardiogram for up to several years.
+ICMs automatically record abnormal rhythmic episodes, such as bradycardias, tachycardias, and AF.

-CIEDs transmit the abnormal events by remote monitoring to the manufacturer, then transfer to the physician.
-This amount of information can impact the workflow of the healthcare providers that are in charge to analyze them.
-The main limitation is the number of false positive diagnoses conducting to the classification of an event as AF when it is just an artifact or noise.
+CIEDs transmit the abnormal events by remote monitoring to the manufacturer, then transfer them to the physician.
+This amount of information can impact the workflow of the healthcare providers in charge of analyzing them.
+The main limitation is the number of false positive diagnoses classified as an AF event when it was just an artifact or noise.

-Remote monitoring (RM) is nowadays recommended to reduce the number of in-office follow-up in patients with pacemakers who have difficulties to attend in-office visits.
-Moreover, the RM is recommended to detect progression to clinical AF, monitor the atrial high-rate episodes and subclinical AF burden and detect changes in underlying clinical conditions.
-The ICM associated to RM allows an increase of the AF diagnosis by three-times compared to no-ICM use.
+Remote monitoring (RM) is recommended to reduce the number of in-office follow-ups for patients with pacemakers who have difficulties attending in-office visits.
+RM is also utilized to detect the progression of clinical AF, monitor the atrial high-rate episodes and subclinical AF burden, and see changes in underlying clinical conditions.

 Implicity is committed to improving efficient and early AF detection via RM to improve patient care.
-Implicity latest science shows the performance of a novel algorithm to reduce by 79% the false positive rate of Medtronic ICM devices (HRS 2021).
+Implicity’s latest science shows the performance of a novel algorithm to reduce by 79% the false positive rate of Medtronic ICM devices (HRS 2021).
 Moreover, Implicity developed a new AI-based algorithm allowing the reduction of false positive AF detection by 72% (ESC 2021).
-Implicity is involved in the development of new AI solutions that save healthcare professionals time and ease the workload in patient follow-up.
+Implicity is involved in developing new AI solutions that save healthcare professionals time and ease the workload in patient follow-up.